Thank you for the opportunity to support your development ambitions.

 Arbtech is widely acknowledged to be the leading ecological consultancy in the UK, specialising exclusively in arboriculture and ecology for planning and development sector clients.

-Blowing our trumpet; we have been established since 2005 and since then we have been there, done that and got the t-shirts for just about any tree or protected species issue you could possibly face on a site of proposed development.
+Blowing our trumpet; we have been established since 2005 and since then we have been there, done that and got the t-shirts for just about any tree or protected species issue you could possibly face on a site of the proposed development.

-We now have almost 60 team members, and all are directly employed consultants.
+We now have over 60 team members, and all are directly employed consultants.
 Known internally as ‘Arbtechers’, they have done literally thousands of surveys over careers spanning in some cases decades, in both the public and private practice sectors.
 All are well versed in planning policy and wildlife law, as well as having developed good working relationships with the local authorities in their regions.

 How do we leverage local relationships and yet offer fixed fees throughout the UK, Crown Dependencies and Ireland?
-We do this by having approximate half of our staff based at home in strategic locations.
+We do this by having approximately half of our staff based at home in strategic locations.
 So, whether you’re in Sunderland or Southampton, we can cut costs and delays for you at a fixed, all-inclusive price.

 If you would like to talk to someone about your development ambitions for your site, please do ask – it’s what we’re here for.